tpnurmi-code/GBB/README.md

 GBB aims at learning novel relationships and mechanisms from 7T-CBV-fMRI neuroimaging data not obtainable otherwise.

 ### 2. Biologically inspired machine learning
-Since the brain is incredibly an energy-efficient organ, the GBB project's goal is to develop novel architectural structures and learning algorithms to make future machine learning architectures more energy-efficient and better at learning patterns from few examples instead of thousands.
+Since the brain is an incredibly energy-efficient organ, the GBB project's goal is to develop novel architectural structures and learning algorithms to make future machine learning architectures more energy-efficient and better at learning patterns from few examples instead of thousands.

 ### 3. Transparent model design
-The the whole architecture is designed to be transparent and therefore function as a "laboratory" where different design choices can be tested.
+The whole architecture is designed to be transparent and therefore function as a "laboratory" where different design choices can be tested.
 ## Architecture

 The architecture employs three distinct components.